Exercise normal precautions in Georgia. Some areas have increased risk. Read the entire Travel Advisory.

 Note: Special transition provisions apply to adoptions initiated before April 1, 2008.
 Read about Transition Cases.

-To bring an adopted child to the United States from Georgia, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Georiga, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to these U.S. requirements for prospective adoptive parents, Georgia also has the following requirements for prospective adoptive parents: